CALL US (480) 314-5033

 A comprehensive therapy system that employs a diverse array of therapeutic techniques and methods focused on the treatment and rehabilitation of musculoskeletal pain, injury and athletic performance issues.
 Clinical Massage looks beyond the massage session to the origin of the pain and restrictions that cause your daily activities to become uncomfortable, unbearable or unproductive.
 Common musculoskeletal conditions can stem from a variety of issues such as trauma, sports injuries, over-training, poor work ergonomics, muscular imbalances or adhesive tissue from repetitive use or inactivity.
 During your initial session, a certified clinical massage therapist will take a detailed history and thoroughly evaluate your condition.
 Using specific active, passive, functional movement and range of motion assessments, the therapist will identify soft tissue/movement dysfunction to determine the likely cause of your pain.
-Based on these findings, the therapist will design a safe and effective treatment tailored specifically for you utilizing the best combination of therapeutic approaches.
+Based on these findings, the therapist can design a safe and effective treatment tailored specifically for you with the best combination of therapeutic modalities and techniques.
 Clinical Massage works with you as an active participant in your recovery.
 A home program of corrective exercise and/or stretching is typically recommended to further advance and maintain your progress.
 This combination of clinical reasoning, focused treatment and active care provides for the most effective treatment and outcomes.

 "When you understand a technique, you know a technique.
 When you understand the concepts and principles of treatment, you know a thousand techniques and how to best utilize them."

 Selective Functional Movement Assessment (SFMA)